sauradeep93/Reweighting-free-energies/README.md

 ## Overview

 Analysis scripts for reweighting umbrella sampling potential of mean force (PMF) profiles computed with one source MLIP (MACE-MP0) onto a suite of target MLIPs, using MBAR weights and perturbation theory.
-The studied system is a Li-ion diffusing through a water-solvated zeolite framework (601 atoms total) at T = 450 K, for battery applications
+The studied system is a Li-ion transport in a nanoconfined electrolyte (601 atoms total) at T = 450 K.

 ---